-Send us a simple query letter first.
+Send us a simple query letter first (We don't need three pages, just a paragraph).
 Please do NOT send the full manuscript.
 All manuscripts published by Madville Publishing undergo a rigorous vetting process before they are accepted for publication.
 While we do not accepting unsolicited manuscripts, we do accept queries by email and request manuscripts from those authors whose work fits our catalog.
 We send manuscripts out for review to published authors who write reviewers’ reports detailing the works’ strengths and weaknesses before we decide whether or not to offer an author a contract.

 Accepts Unsolicited Submissions

 This varies.
 We try to offer a poetry, a fiction, and a nonfiction contest each year.

 Percentage Of Above Available Digitally

 How Did You Arrive At Your Current Position?